jayadevgithub/BCR/AsyncProject/README.md

 # WORKLOAD GENERATION

-For pseudorandom client workload generation, we, used a pre-defined list of operations and selecting requested number of operrations randomly from these fixed set of operations.
+For pseudorandom client workload generation, we used a pre-defined list of operations and are selecting the requested number of operations randomly from these fixed set of operations.

 # BUGS and LIMITATIONS
-Forward request failures not thoroughly tested Supports only for T=1; for T=2 we are observing a "message too big exception" that needs to be looked into.
+Intermittent issues with checkpotinting when multiple clients are served

 # CONTRIBUTIONS
-Sai Madan Mohan Reddy Patlolla: Replica, Olympus, Critical debugging and fixing issues while development Sri Krishna Jayadev Peddibhotla: Client, ParentProcess, Logging, Digital Signature Mechanisms
+Sai Madan Mohan Reddy Patlolla:
+>Handling functionalities of Replica, Olympus, checkpointing, catch up, failure triggers and failures

+Sri Krishna Jayadev Peddibhotla:
+>Handling functionalities of Client, ParentProcess, Digital Signature, Reconfiguration, testing and debugging.

 # MAIN FILES